EFL Charter

 League Structure

-The League currently comprises of EFL Premier and EFL Div 1.
+The League currently comprises of EFL Premiership, EFL Championship and EFL League One.
 Changes to this structure will be discussed annually at AGM for example collapsing divisions or creating new ones.
-For the 2024 season onwards the EFL Division 1 will be rebranded as the EFL Championship.

 Promotions and Relegations

-The top two teams in the EFL Div 1 will be promoted to the Premier divisions and the bottom two teams in the premier division will be relegated to division 1.
-This is not optional unless decided by exec committee at AGM following a withdrawal or arrival of new teams better equipped in the higher or lower division.
+The top two teams in each division will be promoted to the division above, and the bottom two teams will be relegated.
+Obviously, teams in the Premiership cannot be promoted and the teams in League One cannot be relegated.
+This is not optional unless decided by Voting Committee at AGM following a withdrawal or arrival of new teams better equipped in the higher or lower division.

 Cup Format, Structure and Timings

-This will combine teams in both EFL Premier and EFL Championship together initially and will not be seeded.
+This will combine teams in both EFL Premiership, EFL Championship, and EFL League One together.
 Format is as follows:

-All teams will be placed in the draw and randomly selected against each other.
+Top three teams in the Premiership get a bye to the first round.
+All remaining teams will be placed in the draw and randomly selected against each other.
 Winners of the first match will go into the Cup, all losing teams will then default to the plate.
-The loses of the first plate match head to head will then default to the bowl.
+The losers of the first plate match head to head will then default to the bowl.
 All matches after this are straight knock out.
-Teams are therefore guaranteed at least 2 matches.
 The road to the finals will be pre-drawn at the start of the season get together.
+We will endeavour to have all cup finals played on one date in June.
+If we can get 3 guest teams to enter before the draw, then there will be no bye’s.

 AGM Structure and Purpose

-Exec committee to meet toward the end of every season to discuss the next season:
+Voting Committee to meet toward the end of every season to discuss the following season:

 Standing Agenda: